TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Guide/TypoScriptOverview/TheTermTemplate/Index.rst

 .. figure:: /Images/ManualScreenshots/NoTypoScriptTemplateFound.png
    :alt: Error message "No TypoScript template found!"

-"No TypoScript template found": This warning appears if no template, with the root level flag enabled, is found in the page tree.
+`No TypoScript template found`: This warning appears if no template, with the `root level` flag enabled, is found in the page tree.

 .. figure:: /Images/ManualScreenshots/ThePageIsNotConfigured.png
    :alt: Error message "The page is not configured!"

-"The page is not configured! [type=0][].
-This means that there is no TypoScript object of type PAGE with typeNum=0 configured.": This warning appears if the rootlevel flag of a template in the page tree is enabled (i.e. this template is used), but no :ref:`PAGE <page>` Object can be found.
+`The page is not configured! [type=0][].
+This means that there is no TypoScript object of type PAGE with typeNum=0 configured.`: This warning appears if the root level flag of a template in the page tree is enabled (i.e. this template is used), but no :ref:`PAGE <page>` Object can be found.

 The following TypoScript setup code is enough to remove this warning::